 Ad Revenue is not supported in the integration with this partner.

-In this tab, you can select the permissions to grant Snapchat, whether the partner acts as an ad network, agency or even both.
+In this tab, you can select the permissions to grant Snapchat.
 Note that even if attribution is disabled for Snapchat, the permissions tab is active and you can grant control to Snapchat.

 Use these toggles to give the ad network permissions to handle its own configuration for your app: